”My life is public enough” Cathy Freeman on protecting 13yo daughter Ruby’s privacy

 The pair have never ruled out adopting and if the circumstances were right admit that they would consider it.

 “Growing up I had the opportunity to experience quality educational opportunities and the support to go with it.
-By going to school, I was able to recognise my potential as an athlete and fulfil my dream of achieving Olympic gold,” she says on her website.
+By going to school, I was able to recognise my potential as an athlete and fulfil my dream of achieving Olympic gold,” says Cathy.

 “Attending school opens up opportunities to learn, experience life and allows children to explore their talents.
 I believe education is the key to a positive pathway.”